-There is a required project, which will come to the forefront after Spring break.
-The project will count for a considerable proportion of your grade.
+There is a required project, which will come to the forefront after Fall break.

 The project will have a computing-for-sustainability component at its core.

 The computing aspect of the project may involve

 - implemented from an algorithmic description in a paper, or

 - hardware, probably adaptations to an existing robot, device, or component;

 - theoretical analysis of some kind, to include statistical analysis of data;

 - application and evaluation of existing packages and apps; or

 - some combination of these (e.g., programming a robot).